aravindanve/koa-branch-router/README.md

 ## Middleware Routing

-Middlewares are only called if a handler registered after the middleware __in the same router__ matches agaist the path.
+Middlewares are only called if a handler registered __in the same router__ matches agaist the path.

 #### Note